 Publications & Research Outputs

-Journal articles, in-press work, and conference outputs.
-Abstracts are shown where permissible; where not, I provide a summary and link to the publisher or ResearchGate record.
+Peer-reviewed journal articles, published conference abstracts, oral presentations, poster presentations and conference papers.
+Abstracts are shown where permissible; where not, I provide a summary and link to the DOI, publisher, official conference page or ResearchGate record.

-Tip: if you notice any citation errors or missing outputs, please let me know via the contact button on the homepage.
+If you notice any citation errors or missing outputs, please contact me at contact@callumpearse.co.uk.

 Assessing Effectiveness and Skill Transferability in Multi-Platform Simulated Training for Robotic Surgical Skills: A Systematic Review